Stoic-Angel/Stoic-Angel/README.md

 Hmu if you're working on cracked projects or want to have a chat!

-* 🌍  Based in Noida
+* 🌍  Based in Bangalore
 * ✉️  Say hi at aayushjain981@gmail.com